OpenFAST/openfast/docs/source/dev/performance.rst

 BeamDyn
 ~~~~~~~
-While BeamDyn yields a high fidelity blade calculation, it is a computationally
+While BeamDyn provides a high-fidelity blade-response calculation, it is a
-expensive module.
-Initial profiling highlighted the `bd_elementmatrixga2`
+computationally expensive module.
+Initial profiling highlighted the
-subroutine, in particular, as a hotspot.
-However, initial attempts to improve
+`bd_elementmatrixga2` subroutine, in particular, as a hotspot.
+However, initial
-performance in BeamDyn highlighted needs for alogirthmic improvements
+attempts to improve performance in BeamDyn highlighted needs for alogirthmic
-and refinements to the module's data structures.
+improvements and refinements to the module's data structures.

 Results
 -------
-Though work in ongoing, OpenFAST time-to-solution performance has improved
+Though work is ongoing, OpenFAST time-to-solution performance has improved
 and the performance potential is better understood.

-Specifically, some keys outcomes from the first year are:
+Some keys outcomes from the first year of the IPCC project are as follows:

-- Use of Intel compiler and MKL library provides dramatic speedup over GCC
+- Use of Intel® compiler and MKL library provides dramatic speedup over GCC
   and LAPACK

-  - Additional significant gains through MKL threading for offshore
+  - Additional significant gains are possible through MKL threading for
-    configuration
+    offshore simulations

-- Offshore-wind-turbine simulation configuration is poorly load balanced
+- Offshore-wind-turbine simulations are poorly load balanced
   across modules

   - Land-based-turbine configuration better balanced